 Lybrate.com has an excellent community of General Physicians in India.
-You will find General Physicians with more than 30 years of experience on Lybrate.com.
+You will find General Physicians with more than 42 years of experience on Lybrate.com.
 You can find General Physicians online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Anil Gupte

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure

 Submit a review for Dr. Anil GupteYour feedback matters!

 My father got admitted to hospital a week ago with a very low oxygen saturation level of 85.
 Partial pressure of O2 was also very low and that of CO2 was very high.
 After a week of NIV support in ICU, it gradually improved to 90s and CO2 came down and O2 pp reached 60.
 Shifted to ward with NIV, but in 2-3 hours oxygen saturation went down to 81 and they took him to ICU again.
 Bowel not cleared for the whole week.
 He's unable to and while values improve by deep breathing, he can't do that beyond a minute.
 What's happening and what to do?
 Has to be in ICU for more time?

 Drug addiction is one of the social menaces and in most people, what starts off as a result of peer pressure and trying to be cool ends up affecting lives significantly.
 It is not just social, but also affects financial, physical, emotional, and social well-being.
 The small periods of happiness given by the drug is followed by months and years of torment.